-There is no "redistricting" exception to these fundamental Fourteenth Amendment principles.
-The text of the Fourteenth Amendment's guarantee of equality "speaks in general terms, and those are as comprehensive as possible."
+There is no "redistricting" exception to these fundamental Fourteenth Amendment principles. text of the Fourteenth Amendment's guarantee of equality "speaks in general terms, and those are as comprehensive as possible."
 Strauder v.
 West Virginia, 100 U.S. 303, 310 (1880).
 Moreover, the right to vote is a fundamental right, "preservative of all rights."
 Yick Wo, 118 U.S. at 370.
 Indeed, no right is protected by more parts of the Constitution.
-U.S.

 Const. amend.
-XIV, § 2; amend.
-XV, § 1; amend.
-XIX, § 1; amend.
-XXIV, § 1; amend.
-XXVI, § 1.
-For good reason, "[a]llegations of unconstitutional bias in apportionment are most serious claims, for we have long believed that 'the right to vote' is one of 'those political processes ordinarily to be relied upon to protect minorities."
-Vieth, 541 U.S. at 311-12 (Kennedy, J., concurring) (quoting United States v.
-Carolene Prods.
-Co., 304 U.S. 144, 153 n.4 (1938)).
-A districting plan that, in essence, "declar[es] that in general it shall be more difficult for one group of citizens" defined by their political views-to "seek aid from the government" through the political process is "itself a denial of equal protection of the laws in the most literal sense."
-Romer, 517 U.S. at 633; Vieth, 541 U.S. at 312 (Kennedy, J., concurring) ("If a State passed an enactment that declared 'All future apportionment shall be drawn so as most to burden Party X's rights to fair and effective representation'... we would surely conclude that the Constitution had been violated.").
-Thus, this Court's "precedents recognize an important role for the courts when a districting plan violates the Constitution."
-League of United Latin Am.
-Citizens v.
-Perry, 548 U.S. 399, 415 (2006) (opinion of Kennedy, J.).
-The next section examines this case law.
+XIV, § 2; id. amend.
+XV, § 1; id. amend.
+XIX, § 1; id. amend.
+XXIV, § 1; id. amend.
+XXVI, § 1; see Shelby County v.
+Holder, 570 U.S. 529, 567 n.2 (2013) (Ginsburg, J., dissenting) ("The Constitution uses the words 'right to vote' in five separate places: Fourteenth, Fifteenth, Nineteenth, Twenty-Fourth, and Twenty-Sixth Amendments.").
+A districting plan that, in essence, "declar[es] that in general it shall be more difficult for one group of citizens"-defined by their political views-"to seek aid from the government" through the political process is "itself a denial of equal protection of the laws in the most literal sense."
+Romer, 517 U.S. at 633; Vieth, 541 U.S. at 312 (Kennedy, J., concurring in the judgment) ("If a State passed an enactment that declared 'All future apportionment shall be drawn so as most to burden Party X's rights to fair and effective representation'... we would surely conclude the Constitution had been violated.").